 The Best Seafood Restaurant in All 50 States

-Diners at The Place in Guilford sit on tree stumps instead of chairs and listen to the crackle of clams roasting on an open fire -- seasonally.
+Diners at The Place sit on tree stumps instead of chairs and listen to the crackle of clams roasting on an open fire — seasonally.
 The Place has roots dating back to open-air Connecticut clambakes in the 1940s, and the tradition continues with a wood-sign seafood menu that starts at $5 (for a half-dozen shrimp) and tops out at $17 for everything except lobster.

-In the Jacksonville area, you can and must visit Safe Harbor in Mayport.
-The restaurant serves up fresh, local seafood, some caught during deep sea dives, in a sometimes stunning waterfront setting.
+In the Jacksonville area, you can and must visit Safe Harbor.
+The restaurant serves up fresh, local seafood, some caught during deep-sea dives, in a sometimes stunning waterfront setting.

 Locally owned and operated for 40 years, The Shrimp Factory stands out even in its hometown, the seafood mecca of Savannah.
-There are no shortage of locals who believe the place is haunted, but even more who come back anyway for the fine dining restaurant's relatively affordable menu.
-(Only the steaks go over $30.)
+There's no shortage of locals who believe the place is haunted, but even more who come back anyway for the fine dining restaurant's relatively affordable menu.

-Minnesota is known as the Land of 10,000 Lakes -- and some of the best stuff to come out of those lakes winds up on the tables of the Sea Salt Eatery in Minneapolis.
+Minnesota is known as the Land of 10,000 Lakes — and some of the best stuff to come out of those lakes winds up on the tables of the Sea Salt Eatery.
 Baskets include catfish, oysters, shrimp, and fish, and there's also a full po' boy menu, seafood tacos, and soft-shell crabs.

-How can the coastal seafood at Peacemaker in St. Louis taste so fresh?
+How can the coastal seafood at Peacemaker taste so fresh?
 The answer: A fresh catch is flown in every day.
 A 130-year-old stone oyster trough is the focal point of the establishment, which serves up lobster as Frito pie as well as in rolls and boils.

 New Hampshire is in lobster country, and Newick's excels at crustacean cuisine.
 Founded in 1948 by the family that still runs the place, Newick's offers three dishes for land lovers -- but the rest of the menu comes from the water, including "lobstahs" and "chowdah."

-Plenty of train stations have bars and restaurants for commuters, but few are considered the best of their genre in the entire city -- especially when that city is New York City, one of the world's true restaurant meccas.
+Plenty of train stations have bars and restaurants for commuters, but few are considered the best of their genre in the entire city — especially when that city is New York, one of the world's true restaurant meccas.
 Grand Central Oyster Bar has delighted travelers, tourists, and locals since 1913 with some of the freshest and best seafood in a unique setting.

-The Youngstown Crab Co. boasts of "the best legs in town" -- crab legs, that is.
-High-profile accolades and a fierce loyal following suggest they might just be the best in Ohio.
-A huge selection of fin fish, lobster, and surf-and-turf options round out the menu.
+The Youngstown Crab Co. boasts of "the best legs in town" — crab legs, that is.
+High-profile accolades and a fiercely loyal following suggest they might just be the best in Ohio.
+A huge selection of finfish, lobster, and surf-and-turf options round out the menu.

 The City of Brotherly Love is one of the world's great restaurant cities, but even in Philadelphia, Luke's Lobster stands out.
 The cozy BYOB joint, steps away from historic Rittenhouse Square, has sustainable seafood in lobster rolls, crab rolls, shrimp rolls, and an assortment of bisques, chowders, and other soups.

-Few states scream great seafood as loudly as Rhode Island -- and the Matunuck Oyster Bar in South Kingstown might be the loudest.
+Few states scream great seafood as loudly as Rhode Island — and the Matunuck Oyster Bar might be the loudest.
 The restaurant's motto is "farm to table and pond to plate," and that concept is evident not only in its sizable raw bar, but in dishes such as the restaurant's famous lobster rolls.

-Legendary Edisto Beach seafood dive Whaley's spices things up with live music and karaoke.
+A legendary seafood dive, Whaley's spices things up with live music and karaoke.
 The cheap but plentiful menu offers exciting options such as select-grade oysters, mussels Mediterranean, firefly flounder, shrimp grits, and a bunch of fried options.